Travel to Belgium

 Important note

-This visa does not give you, however, an absolute guarantee that you will be allowed to enter the territory of these States.
+If you have been issued an entry visa for the territory of the Schengen States (1), this visa does not give you, however, an absolute guarantee that you will be allowed to enter the territory of these States.

 The authorities involved in border control will check in particular: